 Signs and Symptoms of Depression

 It may be tough to distinguish between moodiness, sadness, and clinical depression.
 Depression can be a very subjective experience.
 You may find it helpful to talk with others or do some research online to help put your feelings into words.
-Some common symptoms of depression include:
+Some common depression symptoms include:

 - Persistent sadness, anxiety, or feelings of emptiness